marc2332/reactor-wallet/README.md

 - [ ] Unit tests
 - [ ] Ability to display NFTs owned by a wallet
 - [ ] Upload to https://itsallwidgets.com/
+- [ ] Small note when making transactions

 WIP.